Pioneer Village station: Description

 The station lies on a northwest–southeast axis, with the line approaching the station from York University station northwestward, directly under the university's main buildings.
-The northern portion of the station lies in the City of Vaughan (York Region) and the southern portion in the City of Toronto.
+The northern portion of the station lies in the City of Vaughan in York Region and the southern portion in the City of Toronto.
 There are three station entrances, two being structures that are situated on both the north and south sides of Steeles Avenue.
 One of two south entrances (in Toronto) connects to the fare-paid TTC bus terminal. with 12 bays.
 The other is incorporated into the bus terminal itself and is accessed via a signalized crosswalk across the bus driveways from the university's sports facilities.
 The third—the north entrance in Vaughan—is adjacent to the York Region Transit bus terminal as well as an on-street passenger pick-up and drop-off area.
-A large commuter lot with a 1,881-vehicle capacity is situated in the hydro corridor to the north of the York Region Transit (YRT) terminal.
+A large commuter lot with a 1,881-vehicle capacity is situated in the hydro corridor to the north of the YRT terminal.
 Unusually, both street entrances lead to separate mezzanine levels, despite both serving as primary points of access (although many stations have secondary automatic entrances), and it is necessary for non-subway riders transferring between TTC and YRT buses to go down to and walk the length of the platform to connect between the two bus terminals.

 The station has three levels: the entrances at street level, the two mezzanines just below them, and the train platform at the bottom.
 Enough space has been left between the surface and the platform to allow for the construction of an underground station for a future light rail transit line.

 The station was designed by a consortium of architects and engineers, Spadina Group Associates – including All Design (headed by British architect Will Alsop) and IBI Group.
 Landscape design of the station was by Janet Rosenberg & Studio.
 The station features entrance structures on the southeast and northwest sides at a street intersection.
 The layout makes the entrances mirror each other, giving an overall symmetrical effect.
 The southwest corner of the intersection also includes an oculus for a light cone above the platform.
 Both entrance structures have cool roofs and green roofs.
 To the south of the station, there is a crossover to short turn trains.